-Property division is one of the five major issues that can arise in a divorce case.
-In Colorado, courts will divide property “equitably," as set forth in C.R.S.
+Marital Property division is one of the five major issues that can arise in a divorce case.
+In Colorado, courts will divide marital property “equitably,” as set forth in C.R.S.
 14-10-113.
-Thus, Colorado is an "equitable division" state, as opposed to a "community property" state.
-The key for all parties in a divorce case to remember is that the judge has the power to allocate property as he or she sees fit.
+Thus, Colorado is an “equitable division” state, as opposed to a “community property” state.
+The key for all parties in a divorce case to remember is that the judge has the power to allocate marital property as he or she sees fit.
 Our attorneys are ready to analyze the property held by you and your spouse to concretely determine what is marital and what is not.

 Here is what you need to know about marital property:

 - Marital property will generally be any property acquired during the marriage, so long as it was not acquired by gift or inheritance.

 - Property which is not “marital” is called separate property.

 - Increases in value to separate property during the course of the marriage can be considered “marital” property.

 - Separate property which is subsequently jointly titled can also become marital.

 At Plog & Stein, P.C., our Denver divorce attorneys are skilled in dealing with property matters arising in a divorce case.